 The massive Solvang Windmill towers over the Old-World Danish architecture as you drive along Mission Drive in Solvang.
 Pick up an apple strudel at Olsen’s Danish Village Bakery before exploring California’s famous Danish town, full of boutique shops, museums, and statues replicated from the originals in Copenhagen.

 Hold on to the rails as you ascend the sloping hillsides of San Francisco on a ride on the iconic cable car rides.
-These vintage red railcars remain a popular way to go sightseeing in San Francisco, offering you an open-air ride on the Powell-Hyde line to Fisherman’s Wharf.
+These vintage red railcars remain a popular way to go sightseeing to various points of interest in San Francisco, offering you an open-air ride on the Powell-Hyde line to Fisherman’s Wharf.

 Forget about the sandy shores that California is typically known for when visiting Glass Beach.
 It’s not hard to figure out where it gets its name as you step across colorful eroded glass showcasing that one man’s trash can become one of nature’s treasures.